-Office of the Governor – News Release – Governor Ige unveils ‘Ohana Zone plans, emergency proclamation for homelessnessPosted on Dec 14, 2018 in Latest News, Press Releases
+Office of the Governor – News Release – Governor Ige unveils ‘Ohana Zone plans, emergency proclamation for homelessnessPosted on Dec 14, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced plans to implement ‘Ohana Zones and signed a new statewide emergency proclamation designed to assist efforts to provide housing for our community’s most vulnerable members.